 |Shared By:||Echoinfi on Dec 10, 2007|

 Like its French and Italian cousins, east of the city of New Haven, the shoreline changes and turns to a landscape of small towns, villages, and beautiful inland farms.
-Some of the towns are plain every day Americana, but many are beautiful, graceful, historic and delightful like Killingworth, Madison, Guilford, Stonington, and Mystic.
+Some towns are plain, everyday Americana, but many are beautiful, graceful, historic, and delightful, like Killingworth, Madison, Guilford, Stonington, and Mystic.

 Hammonasset Beach State Park in Madison has a fine long sand beach on Long Island Sound that is a favorite retreat on a rest day or for a simple afternoon of shoreline bouldering.

 Some of the best areas include Westwoods, Chatfield, the Nehantic State Forest, and the Groton/Mystic areas.
 Although the cliffs and boulders tend to be small, you will find some of Connecticut's best climbs and boulder problems in this region.
 All styles exist here, from physical 5.13 sport routes on 1/2" glue-ins to mixed routes, traditionally protected splitter cracks of all grades, to radically overhanging boulder roof problems.
 The attitude is distinctly that of a progressive New England seaport town: cultured, traveled, global, and Yankee.

 Groton is famous for it war submarine industry and ships that have sailed and protected every ocean in the world.
 Mystic was a famous seaport in colonial and early American times because of its international shipbuilding industry, and it is now famous for the Mystic Seaport museum.
 There are many boulders in this region that are remains of the last ice age 18,000 years ago in the surrounding forests.

 A few miles to the north on the tribal reservations of the Mohegan and Mashantucket Pequot peoples are the massive flashy Casinos of Mohegan Sun and Foxwoods.